bpevs/japanese.bpev.me/week-1/README.md

 **Kanji** - We will slowly be learning kanji as we expand our vocabulary.
 We won't be ignoring kanji.
 We just won't be focusing on it.

-**Romaji** - In this course, we will little to no romaji, in order to prevent it from becoming a crutch, because for pronunciation, we should primarly rely on ひらがな.
-For learning ひらがな, we will try to lean on audio as much as we can, instead of Romaji.
+**Romaji** - In this course, we will little to no romaji to prevent it from becoming a crutch.
+For pronunciation, we should primarly rely on ひらがな.
+Even for learning ひらがな, we will try to lean on audio as much as we can, instead of Romaji.